SourceCodeCodex/jFamilyCounselor/README.md

 ## Execution

 - the implemented analyses perform heavy computations and require a lot of memory and CPU.
-It is recommended to allocate at least 6GB RAM for the Eclipse application that run jFamilyCounselor.
+It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor.
 - the cast-based approach records a slower progress at the beginning and better afterwards due to caching

 ## Source code.
 Vocabulary

-- the ``ro.lrg.jfamilycounselor.plugin`` contains all classes which are responsible for the metamodel's generation through XCore
+- the `ro.lrg.jfamilycounselor.plugin` contains all classes which are responsible for the metamodel's generation through XCore
-- a ``capability`` is nothing but a glorified singleton that wraps some logic which can be tested in isolation and composed with other capabilities
+- a `capability` is nothing but a glorified singleton that wraps some logic which can be tested in isolation and composed with other capabilities

+# Deployment

+The deployment of the plugin can be made using the `jfamilycounselor.feature`.
+For now, the deployable feature is exported as a zip and installed in Eclipse:
+- open Eclipse and go to `Help` > `Install New Software...`
+- add a new repository
+- select `Archive` and open the exported zip
+- select `jFamilyCounselor`
+- accept the license terms
+- trust the unsigned content of the unknown origin
+- restart Eclipse

 <!-- RESULTS & CORPUS -->
 # Results.
 Corpus

-So far, the project that was intensively analyzed is ``kettle-engine``.
+So far, the project that was intensively analyzed is `kettle-engine`.
 In order to reproduce jFamilyCounselor's results, follow these steps:

 - download the source code of [Pentaho Kettle-Engine](https://github.com/pentaho/pentaho-kettle/tree/1984dc13e773e7f12eb82e771a5ac8cdf86905e6)
 - import the sources as `Existing Maven projects`